Technical SEO Services for Faster, Cleaner Websites

 • Crawl, index, and canonical signals

-• Titles, descriptions, headings, and internal links
+• Technical validation of titles, descriptions, headings, and internal links

 • Mobile speed, proof, and contact paths